 The Dangers of Lead

 Exposure to lead has a cumulative effect on the body, and while the levels found in the spices tested may be safe from a regulatory standpoint, when measured together with other commonly known agents such as old lead-based paint, could spell disaster for children's growing bodies.

 Lead is a powerful neurotoxin with great potential to cause irreversible brain damage and other developmental changes, especially in very young people.
-Normally, a healthy body is able to cope with the limited amount of lead its exposed to each day.
+Normally, a healthy body can cope with the limited amount of lead it's exposed to each day.
 But deficiencies in calcium, iron or vitamin C can create an unbalanced state in which the body absorbs lead much more readily than it should.

 Studies have historically given a threshold of 10 micrograms of lead per deciliter of blood in the body before long-term damage begins to occur.
 More recent studies, however, suggest that levels of only half that high can cause serious damage to the human body.

-When the body reaches a point where it is no longer able to purge itself of excess lead, that is to say severe lead poisoning, doctors will often resort to what is know as a chelating agent, which bonds with lead and pulls it out of the body via the urinary tract.
-This is an expensive, last-resort, option that can involve more than 30 treatments, each of which take hours, and can cost several hundred dollars a treatment.
+When the body reaches a point where it is no longer able to purge itself of excess lead, that is to say, severe lead poisoning, doctors will often resort to what is known as a chelating agent, which bonds with lead and pulls it out of the body via the urinary tract.
+This is an expensive, last-resort, option that can involve more than 30 treatments, each of which takes hours, and can cost several hundred dollars a treatment.

 It's scary to think that such high levels of the toxin are now being found in something as benign as exotic table spices.
 After all, it's an increasingly small world out there, and many of us pride ourselves on having an adventurous palate.
 And why not?
 The world is full of delicious flavors just waiting to be tried.